Pauline Auzou

-Pauline Auzou (24 March 1775 – 15 May 1835) was a French painter and art instructor, who exhibited at the Paris Salon and was commissioned to make paintings of Napoleon and his wife Marie Louise, Duchess of Parma.
+Pauline Auzou (24 March 1775 – 15 May 1835) was a French painter and art instructor, who exhibited at the Paris Salon.

 Personal life

 Jeanne-Marie-Catherine Desmarquets (sometime written Desmarquest) was born in Paris on 24 March 1775.
 She assumed the surname La Chapelle when she was adopted by a cousin.
 In December 1793 she married the stationer Charles-Marie Auzou.
 Starting in 1794, they had at least two sons, two daughters and a child who did not survive infancy.

 Jacques-Augustin-Catherine Pajou bought one house of theirs in Fontenay-aux-Roses in 1820.

 She died in Paris on 15 May 1835.

 Career

-In the early late 18th century women were generally prevented from attaining an education in art academies in France, particularly if they did not have money and connections.
+In the late 18th century women were generally prevented from attaining an education in art academies in France, particularly if they did not have money and connections.
 Auzou attended Jean-Baptiste Regnault's atelier in 1802 along with Sophie Guillemard, Eugénie Delaporte, Caroline Derigny and Henriette Lorimier.
 She was influenced by another woman artist, Marguerite Gérard, and by Jean-Auguste-Dominique Ingres.

 Early in her studies and career, Auzou made paintings of legendary Greek figures.
-Very unusual for the time, when it was considered nearly underheard of for women to draw or paint nude people, Auzou made studies of nude women and men.
-Deemed inappropriate, women artists found greater success in creating paintings of women in homey settings, making music or reading.
+She made studies of male and female nudes, something generally deemed inappropriate for women artists at the time.
+Women artists found greater success in creating paintings of women in homey settings, making music or reading.